wekeo/eo-data-vis-good-practice-guide/docs/source/10_visualisation_checklist.rst

 =================================================
 Key points to think about when storytelling with Earth observation data

-1. Have you made sure that your image/animation is **simple and easily understandable**.
+1. Have you made sure that your image/animation is **simple and easy to understand**.
 If you can, test it with others before releasing it.

 2. Does your image have a simple key, scale bar, and where relevant a background map, so that people understand the context and everything is clear in the image or animation?